2020 Spring Legislative Session Summary

 Deferral of Property Tax Late Payment Penalties

 SB 685 (P.A.
-101-0635 - linked here) (Sen. Koehler, D-Peoria/Rep. Zalewski, D-Riverside) was approved by both chambers based upon conflicting opinions from states attorneys about whether county boards have authority to waive penalties on late property tax payments.
+101-0635 - linked here) (Sen. Koehler, D-Peoria/Rep. Zalewski, D-Riverside) was enacted based upon conflicting opinions from states' attorneys about whether county boards have authority to waive penalties on late property tax payments.
 More specifically, the bill provides that in counties other than Cook (which has home rule powers) the county board may adopt an ordinance or resolution under which some or all of the interest penalty for the delinquent payment of any installment other than the final installment of taxes for the 2019 taxable year that otherwise would be imposed shall be waived for all taxpayers in the county for a period of (1) 120 days after the effective date of the Act or (2) until the first day of the first month during which there is no longer a statewide COVID-19 public health emergency as evidenced by an effective disaster declaration of the Governor covering all counties in the state.
 This is a permissive grant of authority ISACo requested in our meetings with the House and Senate Local Government Working Groups several weeks ago.
 Several Illinois counties previously elected to move forward with waiving penalties for late property tax payments.
 More information about that is available via this link.